 1. It’s Open To Everyone

-There’s absolutely no cost or admission associated with the Great Trail.
+There’s absolutely no cost or admission associated with the Trans Canada Trail.
 It’s open for everyone, and that includes travelers.
 Don’t worry, absolutely no one expects you to hike the length of it!
-The goal of the Great Trail isn’t to encourage people to undertake some kind of extreme sporting challenge to traverse the country but rather to enjoy deeper connections on a local level.
+The goal of the Trans Canada Trail isn’t to encourage people to undertake some kind of extreme sporting challenge to traverse the country but rather to enjoy deeper connections on a local level.
 Chances are, no matter where you’re vacationing in Canada, you’re never that far from a section of the trail and even an hour or two of hiking or cycling is a great way to experience its beauty.

 Stephanie Mayo of Innisfil echoed this sentiment.
 She told me, “My local section is called the Thornton-Cookstown.
-I love hiking this section of the Great Trail for so many reasons: because it proves you can always find a slice of nature to escape to close to home; the varying terrain — from farmer’s fields to charming bridges over winding rivers; and because at either end sit two of Simcoe County’s charming small towns.
+I love hiking this section of the Trans Canada Trail for so many reasons: because it proves you can always find a slice of nature to escape to close to home; the varying terrain — from farmer’s fields to charming bridges over winding rivers; and because at either end sit two of Simcoe County’s charming small towns.
 And nothing beats hiking it in the fall when the trees that cover the trail create a carpet of colorful leaves to walk upon.”

 2. Conditions Vary

-The Great Trail is not one endless path but actually a cross-country network of more than 400 different community trails.
+The Trans Canada Trail is not one endless path but actually a cross-country network of more than 400 different community trails.
 To say that conditions may vary is an understatement!
 In many cases, the area where you’ll be walking or biking was once a rail line.
 Former rail lines were donated by the Canada Pacific Railway and the Canadian National Railway to be refurbished as walking trails.

 However, not all sections of the trail are so quiet and isolated.
-Only about 32 percent of the Great Trail consists of off-road trails like the old rail lines.
+Only about 32 percent of the Trans Canada Trail consists of off-road trails like the old rail lines.
 Some sections of the Trail (more than 3,700 miles worth) are actually waterways, which is great for canoeing but not so helpful for long-distance trekkers or cyclists.
-As well, a significant portion of the Great Trail — more than 5,300 miles — is made up of active roadways.
+As well, a significant portion of the Trans Canada Trail — more than 5,300 miles — is made up of active roadways.
 These can range from genteel country roads to much busier routes.
 Critics of the Trail argue, quite convincingly, that these highways were never meant to accommodate hikers and cyclists, nor was the trail ever envisioned as such.

 For this reason, it’s imperative that would-be adventurers read up on what their planned route actually entails.
 You could find yourself on a narrow dirt path, a quiet groomed trail that welcomes horseback riders and cross-country skiers, or something much busier that also hosts snowmobiles and all-terrain vehicles, or even a highly trafficked road.